filippoalberganti95/Hult-Intl.-Business-School/README.md

 # Hult-Intl.-Business-School
+##Projects and Assignments
-This repository contains projects and assignments, produced individually and in teams, during MsBA course using Python language.
+This repository contains projects and assignments, produced individually and in team, during MsBA course using Python language.